 A 3 dB return loss coincides exactly with the drop in received signal strength at the other end of the path.
 Thus, the tower crew took apart the splice and water poured out of it.
 I would estimate at least 4-6 ounces of water (180 ml), perhaps more.

 We then began to take in the details:

 - The 7/8 coax coming out of the building was Cablewave FLC78-50J

 - The 7/8 coax going up the tower was Andrew LDF4-50A

 - The center conductor threaded connector did not fit properly into the Cablewave cable, it was too loose.

 - The cable was chaffing on a tower leg, about 50 feet above the splice because it was not properly secured to the tower

 - The 7/8 splice connector was missing an O ring on the backnut of the Cablewave cable

 Thus, water ingress causes the high return loss.
-Problems with this system began immediately after Hurricane Irene, the end of last August.
-We were able to make a temporary fix using two type N connectors of the proper manufacture for each type of cable.
+Problems with this system began immediately after Hurricane Irene, at the end of last August.
+We were able to make a temporary fix using two type N connectors of the proper manufacturer for each type of cable.
 The radio station returned to air just before noon, about 45 minutes after turn off.
 After the repair, the return loss dropped to about 20 dB, which is good.